waleedkhalid95/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ## Setting Up Django Application

 ### [1] Editing Django Files
-After installing Django and creating the `polls` app, I proceeded to modify the necessary Django files to handle HTTP requests and display simple content.
-This involves creating views, URL patterns, and routing.
+After installing Django and creating the polls app, I proceeded to modify the necessary Django files to handle HTTP requests and display content.
+This step verifies that the Django app is properly handling routing and responding to requests.

 #### Editing `polls/views.py`
 First, I needed to create a view that returns a basic HTTP response.